 The information above and below compares the attainment of our pupils with local authority and national averages.
 We are delighted with the excellent results across the school.
 They are a tribute to the children and the staff.

 Early Years Foundation Stage

-78% of pupils in Reception attained a Good Level of Development against the Early Years framework.
-This is above the local and national average of 69%.
+72% of pupils in Reception attained a Good Level of Development against the Early Years framework.
+This is above the 2018 local and national averages of 69% and 71%.